HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize.md

 You could set required output, like file-size or quality and achieve different results.
 For example, there are complaints about the image quality by the SkiaSharp package, but on the github issues you will find tricks to improve image quality.
 The scope of this test was to have comparable input, and compare the output ogf the packages.
 I am not sure this is fair.

+## Follow up

+- The pictures should have a watermark
+- The supported formats should be JPEG (.jpg), WEBP (.webp) and Portable Network Graphics (.png)
+- A program that should ultimately have functionality comparable to [Easy Thumbnails](https://www.fookes.com/easy-thumbnails) (in use by the team these days):
+  - Batch process to **scale down** to different sizes for web
+  - Batch process to save as different picture formats
+  - Batch process to add a watermark to all pictures except thumbnails
+- The program should run on iOS and Windows.

+Following post: Image format support.